This site is under active construction/maintenance.

-Donations — information on how to make a donation to Town of Carrollton Watch, a non-profit, unaffiliated organization that receives no corporate contributions
+Donations — information on how to make a donation to Town of Carrollton Watch, a non-profit, unaffiliated organization that receives no corporate contributions.

 Properties — For information on individual houses under development as private student dormitories in Carrollton and surrounding neighborhoods, see:

-- the list of properties
+- list of private student housing properties

-- an interactive map of private student housing properties at Map dat
+- an interactive map of private student housing properties

 - the weekly listing of Orleans Parish property transfers